Перейти до вмісту

 Terminal window

-Port-forward to the EventSource pod and send a webhook:
+Port-forward the EventSource Service and send a simulated main-branch push:

 Terminal window